Field trips for Madrid, Spain

 The following are possible field trip destinations, with further details provided upon arrival.

-You will spend an exciting day kayaking and observing the natural world around you on the Lozoya River in Buitrago de Lozoya, Spain.
+Spend an exciting day kayaking and observing the natural world around you on the Lozoya River in Buitrago de Lozoya, Spain.